AlexandreDdaCosta/olympus/README.md

 It's important to protect the private key with a strong passphrase.

-In this example, **id_ed25519.pub** needs to be added to the user's configuration in salt pillar under the stanza *ssh_public_key*.
+In this example, the contents of **id_ed25519.pub** needs to be added to the user's configuration in salt pillar under the stanza *ssh_public_key*.
 An administrator then needs to run the *users* state file on all salt minions to grant the user system-wide ssh access.

 ```
 sudo -i salt '*' state.sls users -v